 Our Patron – Merle Mitchell

-We are honored to have widely renowned change maker Merle Mitchell as our Patron at South East Community Links.
-As a lifelong advocate for fairness, community engagement and diversity, Merle has become a well known advocate in our community and beyond.
+We’re honoured to have widely renowned change maker Merle Mitchell as our Patron at South East Community Links.
+As a lifelong advocate for fairness, community engagement and diversity, Merle has become a well-known advocate in our community and beyond.

-Merle was born in Dandenong in 1934 and has lived in the municipality for most of her life.
-She trained as a kindergarten teacher and settled in the developing Sandown Park area with her husband Eric in 1961.
+Merle was born in Dandenong in 1934, living in the municipality for most of her life.
+She trained as a kindergarten teacher before settling in the developing Sandown Park area with her husband Eric in 1961.

 Merle also played a vital role in establishing Springvale Neighbourhood House, the Family Mediation Centre and Springvale Monash Legal Service.
 Never one to shy away from advocating to politicians and policy makers, Merle has shaped state and federal social welfare policies through roles with the Victorian and Australian Social Service Councils.
 Merle continues her advocacy work in her role on the CGD Positive Ageing Committee.

-In recent years Merle has convened the Spirit of Enterprise Project.
-With the assistance of hundreds of community people, the History of the Enterprise Migrant Hostel and the role it and the 30,000 migrants and refugees who lived there from 1970 to 1992,and those who came later, had in shaping the city has been documented.
-The impact of this project led the Department of Immigration to name it a Project of National Significance.
-It has brought significant recognition to the contributions and strength of migrant and refugee communities who have settled in this area and Australia.
+The impact of Merle’s work led the Department of Immigration to name the Hostel a Project of National Significance.
+The title brought significant recognition to the contributions and strength of migrant and refugee communities who have settled in this area and Australia.

-With a determination that grows stronger with years, Merle is a Member of the Order of Australia, City of Greater Dandenong Living Treasure and the proud Patron of South East Community Links.
+With a determination that only grows stronger with time, Merle is a Member of the Order of Australia, a City of Greater Dandenong Living Treasure and the proud Patron of South East Community Links.